Table of Contents

 • Heating costs are distributed among each occupant according to the consumption measured by the individual apartment meters.

-• Costs for hot water production are distributed based on each person's hot water consumption, measured through individual hot water meters.
+• Costs for hot water production are distributed based on each person's hot water consumption, measured via the individual hot water meters.

-• Heating costs for common areas are distributed based on the surface area of the apartments.
+• Heating costs for common areas are distributed based on the floor areas of the apartments.

-Scenario B: One meter only for each apartment.
+Scenario B: A meter only for each apartment.

 Not everything is measured.